 I was nervous and a bit scared since I had no clue what to expect about the ride.
 Asking questions definitely made me feel more comfortable and secure about getting in the hot air balloon.

 My first hot air balloon experience was completely magical thanks to Hot Air Expeditions, and yours can be too!

 How Do Hot Air Balloon Rides Work?

 I felt Wizard of Oz-esque vibes from the moment I climbed into the oversized, wicker basket.

 The basket is a lot deeper than you may realize, but they provide steps and a hand to help you get into it safely.
 Once you are inside and the ride begins, be prepared to feel some heat as the operator gets the flames going so the balloon can take flight.
 Then you simply watch as the world below you grows smaller and smaller as you float away.

 During the time we soared up in the air over the Sonoran Desert my fears floated away.
 I bravely reached my hands out of the basket as I excitedly pointed out the beautiful sunrise, waterways, mountains, and more below us.

-Despite the 100 degree Arizona temps, even in the early morning, there was a calm cool breeze that seemed to encircle us in the sky.
+Despite the 100 degrees Arizona temps, even in the early morning, there was a calm cool breeze that seemed to encircle us in the sky.
 Our pilot was not only knowledgeable about the balloon itself but also about the area he was showing us around from up above.

 Post-flight we were treated to a delicious breakfast in the desert along with champagne.